Product switching

 Add your product configuration

-To define a product, add an item to the products list in docs.yml, specifying the display-name and path.
+To define a product, add an item to the products list in docs.yml, specifying the display-name and either path (for internal products) or href (for external products).

+For both internal and external products, image, icon, and subtitle are optional parameters.
 If you provide both an image and an icon, the image will take precedence.
+Internal products additionally support the optional slug and versions parameters.

-The below example is a docs.yml configuration for a site with two products, Product A and Product B.
+The below example is a docs.yml configuration for a site with two internal products (Product A and Product B) and one external product (Product C).

 docs.yml